luismiguelcasadodiaz/Born2beRoot/README.md

 sed -i -e  '/pam_pwquality.so/ s/retry=3/retry=3 reject_username /' /etc/pam.d/common-password
 ```

-The following rule does not apply to the root password:

 The password must have at least 7 characters that are not part of the former password.